alexduartehc/easports-reallife-potential/README.md

 -
 ## Data

-The notebook expects two source files:
+The notebook expects two source files (not included in this repo due to size and licensing):

 - **EA Sports FC player database**: attribute and potential ratings export (FIFA 23)
 - **2022–23 season stats**: advanced on-pitch statistics (shooting, passing, defense, goalkeeping, etc.) for the top five European leagues